Akbar Ganji: Early life

-Ganji grew up in a devout and impoverished family in Tehran.
+Ganji grew up in a devout, impoverished family in Tehran.
 Active in the Islamist anti-Shah forces at a "relatively early age", he served in the Islamic Revolutionary Guard Corps during the Iran–Iraq War.
 He holds a master's degree in communications.

 In 1994–5, Ganji became disenchanted with the government.
-"I saw a fascism and political tyranny emerging in Iran.
+"I saw fascism and political tyranny emerging in Iran.
 Anyone who asked questions was branded 'anti-revolutionary' and 'against Iran'."
 Ganji quit the Guard to become an investigative journalist.
 Shortly thereafter, he gained fame and ran afoul of the authorities by "exposing the role of high officials in sanctioning the murder of liberal dissidents".

 Investigation of the Chain Murders of Iran

 Ganji has written extensively as a journalist in a series of reformist newspapers, many of which were shut down by the Judiciary of the Islamic Republic of Iran.
 Possibly Ganji's most famous work was a series of articles in Saeed Hajjarian's Sobh Emrouz daily about the 1998 murders of dissident authors known as the Chain Murders of Iran.
 Akbar Ganji referred to the perpetrators of the killings with code names such as "Excellency Red Garmented" and their "Excellencies Gray" and the "Master Key".

-In December 2000, after his arrest (see below), Akbar Ganji announced the "Master Key" to the chain murders was former Intelligence Minister Hojjatoleslam Ali Fallahian.
+In December 2000, after his arrest (see below), Akbar Ganji announced the "Master Key" to the chain of murders was former Intelligence Minister Hojjatoleslam Ali Fallahian.
 He "also denounced by name some senior clerics, including Ayatollah Mohammad Taqi Mesbah-Yazdi for having encouraged or issued fatwas, or religious orders for the assassinations".
 Conservatives have attacked Ganji and denied his claim.

 Collections of his articles appeared in books, notably, The Dungeon of Ghosts and The Red Eminence And The Grey Eminences (Alijenob Sorkhpoosh va Alijenob-e Khakestari (2000)) focusing on the involvement of the former President of Iran, Akbar Hashemi Rafsanjani, and his Minister of Intelligence, Ali Fallahian, in the chain murders.
 The Red Eminence and the Grey Eminences has been described by the Washington Post newspaper in the US as "the Iranian equivalent of Aleksandr Solzhenitsyn's Gulag Archipelago".
 The one volume of his writings to appear in English translation is The Road to Democracy in Iran (MIT Press, April 2008).